genelee/tiny-experiment/README.md

 Dependencies:
 'angular',

 'angular-cookies',

 'angular-cookie'

+To-do list:
+Allow different options to track experiment results (currently done with segment)

+Remove dependencies on 'ipCookie'

+Allow traffic allocation by percentage

-Use it like this in your JS
+Use it like this in your JS:

 First, register the experiment